floydpink/harimenon.com/source/_posts/2013-03-13-adding-splash-screen-to-an-ember-dot-js-app.markdown

 date: 2013-03-13 19:48
 comments: true
 description: "Add a custom splash screen for an Ember.js application, that could be especially usefult if it's deployed as mobile apps."
-keywords: "splash, screen, mobile splash screen, ember.js, ember.js app splash, ember.js splash, ember splash"
+keywords: "splash, screen, mobile splash screen, ember.js, ember.js app splash, ember.js splash, ember splash",
-categories: [technical]
+published: true
+categories: [technical, ember.js, splash screen, mobile]
 ---

 Have been playing around with [Ember.js](http://emberjs.com) quite a bit lately and it's been real good fun.
 I have been trying to put together a [PhoneGap/Cordova](http://cordova.apache.org/) based Android app, for the awesome, open source, continuous integration application - [Travis-CI](http://travis-ci.org).
 It is really in its pre-natal stages, but you could see whatever I've been doing [here](https://github.com/floydpink/Travis-CI).